finbourne/lusid-sdk-python-preview/sdk/docs/ReconciliationsApi.md

 # **reconcile_transactions**
 > TransactionsReconciliationsResponse reconcile_transactions(transaction_reconciliation_request=transaction_reconciliation_request)

-[EXPERIMENTAL] ReconcileTransactions: Perform a Transactions Reconciliation.
+[EARLY ACCESS] ReconcileTransactions: Perform a Transactions Reconciliation.

 Evaluates two sets of transactions to determine which transactions from each set likely match  using the rules of a specified mapping.